-- 1) Evaluation by a qualified health care professional If the situation constitutes a medical or psychological emergency, the student may use a local emergency room physician.
+1) Evaluation by a qualified health care professional If the situation constitutes a medical or psychological emergency, the student may use a local emergency room physician.
 If the student is currently under the care of a qualified health care professional, that person may evaluate the student.
 If the student is not currently in treatment, he or she will need to contact the qualified health care provider of his/her choice.
-If the student needs assistance with this process, he or she may contact the Office of Student Experience. - 2) Communication of evaluation results by the qualified health care professional to the appropriate representative results must substantiate (1) the readiness of the student to return to residential facilities, classes, and/or activities, and (2) any recommendations for continuing treatment.
+If the student needs assistance with this process, he or she may contact the Office of Student Experience.

+2) Communication of evaluation results by the qualified health care professional to the appropriate representative

+This will require written authorization by the student to the healthcare professional.
+Evaluation results must substantiate (1) the readiness of the student to return to residential facilities, classes, and/or activities, and (2) any recommendations for continuing treatment.
 For preliminary purposes, the health care professional may communicate this information verbally; however, it is mandatory that written evaluation results be provided promptly.